 Honestly, at this point in the history of the world, it is clear to me that if we do not stand up to violence, there will be no peace.
-And standing up to violence includes teaching everyone how to defend themselves.
+And standing up to violence includes teaching everyone how to defend themselves."

-At the conference, Yehudit gave numerous lectures on the importance of making Empowerment Self Defense accessible worldwide and led a series of hands-on workshops for aspiring ESD instructors.
+At the conference, Yehudit delivered talks on the importance of making Empowerment Self Defense accessible worldwide and led a series of hands-on workshops for aspiring instructors.

 Learning to defend ourselves isn’t about gender or taking sides.
 It’s not about being violent.
 It’s about defending our right to set and enforce the boundaries that keep us emotionally and physically safe."